Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: NUMERICAL EXPERIMENTS

 \subsection{EVALUATION OF SAFEGUARDS}

-Next, we evaluate \Cref{hyp:2} by comparing the various safeguards to unsafe training on SHAC, with the aggregated learning curves visualised in \Cref{fig:results} and the number of non-convergent runs in \Cref{tab:excluded}.
-Compared to unsafe training, we expect performance to decline for the unaltered (base) safeguards when the optimal action is safe, as is the case for most actions in balancing scenarios.
-The impact should be more severe for the unaltered boundary projection than the ray mask, attributed to the lack of gradient propagation in the mapping direction.
+Next, we evaluate \Cref{hyp:2} by comparing the safeguards introduced in \Cref{sec:method} to unsafe training on SHAC. \Cref{fig:results} shows the aggregated learning curves; we report the number of non-convergent runs in \Cref{tab:excluded}.

+For the unaltered safeguards, we observed a performance decline when the optimal action is safe compared to unsafe training.
+The impact was more severe for the unaltered boundary projection than for the ray mask, attributed to the lack of gradient propagation in the mapping direction.
+To this end, regularisation mostly improved the performance for both boundary projection and ray masking.
+Ray masking with a passthrough gradient and the hyperbolic ray mask had mixed results.
-The impeded learning performance was visible in the quadrotor environment as a drop in policy quality and convergence speed for boundary projection, as the agents were learning very slowly or stalled for several individual runs completely.
-We made the same observation for the ray mask to a lesser extent.
-In contrast, the convergent runs in the pendulum environment showed barely any degradation compared to unsafe training due to the simplicity of the environment.

-For boundary projection, the \textbf{regularisation} term alleviated most issues as performance was on par with unsafe training.
+\textbf{Boundary projection with regularisation} alleviated most issues of the unaltered variant, as performance was on par with unsafe training.
 The observed reduction in non-convergent runs suggests that regularisation improves convergence.
-However, the fact that non-convergent runs persisted rather than being eliminated indicates that the regularisation coefficient may be too small.
+However, the fact that non-convergent runs persisted rather than being eliminated, indicates that the regularisation coefficient may be too small.
 The observation that non-convergent runs involve more safeguarding interventions than convergent ones supports this assumption.
+Due to time constraints, we could not run additional experiments with an increased regularisation coefficient.

-The impact of regularisation is less pronounced for ray masking, as it improved the convergence speed in the quadrotor environment but not to the level of unsafe training.
-We attribute the more negligible effect to the fact that regularising the ray mask constantly introduces a gradient component towards the centre.
+\textbf{Ray masking with regularisation} had less changes, as it improved the convergence speed in the quadrotor environment, but not to the level of unsafe training.
+We attribute the negligible effect to the fact that regularising the ray mask constantly introduces a gradient towards the centre.
 In contrast, regularisation only influences policy updates when actions are unsafe for boundary projection.